clarinsi/dialect-copa/README.md

-# Data for the DIALECT-COPA unshared task of dialectal causal common-sense reasoning
+# Data for the DIALECT-COPA shared task of dialectal causal common-sense reasoning

-This repository contains the training and validation data for the [DIALECT-COPA unshared task](https://sites.google.com/view/vardial-2024/shared-tasks/dialect-copa?authuser=0).
+This repository contains the training and validation data for the [DIALECT-COPA shared task](https://sites.google.com/view/vardial-2024/shared-tasks/dialect-copa?authuser=0).

 Each folder consists of training (400 instances, train.jsonl) and validation (100 instances, val.jsonl) data from the original [COPA dataset](https://people.ict.usc.edu/~gordon/copa.html), human-translated in the specific language or dialect.
 Languages that (also) use the Cyrillic alphabet have additional files transliterated into the Latin alphabet (train.trans.jsonl and val.trans.jsonl).